-The Sub-Fund is included in the swing pricing process as more described in "Part III: Additional information" of the Company's prospectus, Chapter X "Net Asset Value".
+The Sub-Fund is included in the Swinging Single Pricing process as more described in Part III, Chapter "X. Net Asset Value"

-Share classes of the Sub-Fund Goldman Sachs Patrimonial Aggressive
+Share-Classes of the Sub-Fund Hungarian Forint Bond

-Information All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Currency Hedged Share-Class will be allocated solely to the Currency Hedged Share-Class.
+All profits, losses and expenses associated with a currency hedging transaction entered into in relation to the Currency Hedged Share-Class will be allocated solely to the Currency Hedged Share-Class

-An additional maximum Share-Class Overlay Fee of 0.04% is charged for Overlay Share-Classes.
 The list of available Share-Classes of this Sub-Fund is available on https://am.gs.com.